 11 years later, in 1748 works were continued by Johann Michael Fischer (1692 – 1766), one of the best German Baroque architects.

-In 28 September 1766 started 8 days long festivity, organized by abbey.
+On 28 September 1766 started 8 days long festivity, organized by the abbey.
 This grand festivity marked the 1000 years anniversary and the new, magnificent church.

 The structure was declared as basilica minor in 1926 by pope Pius XI.